sumtxt/datatools/README.md

 # datatools

-Simple functions I tend to use a lot when working with data in R
+Simple functions I use a lot when working with data in R